- See a full list of publications

 - Explore connections, collaborators, related work and more

-Roy researches and teach the politics of ‘new development futures’, where development is understood broadly as an ensemble of practices, processes and possibilities that encompass economic change and social transformation.
+Indrajit researches and teaches the politics of ‘new development futures’, where development is understood broadly as an ensemble of practices, processes and possibilities that encompass economic change and social transformation.
 His work illustrates the profound ways in which agents in the Global South disrupt prevailing understandings of development.
 By going beyond Eurocentric and elite-centric narratives, this work opens new debates for critical explorations of development.
 This in turn shapes growing efforts at diversifying and decolonising the field, making development studies a global discipline.

 Politics of the poor

 Indrajit reviews regularly for academic journals and book publishers.
 He is also invited to review proposals for research funding bodies such as Economic and Social Research Council.
 He has been invited to deliver lectures and talks in several universities and organisations across the world.
 Recent activities include his role as a discussant for a Webinar on Universalisation on Health Care in the Emerging Economies.
 He was also interviewed by the Indian media to comment on recent policy changes on social policy with far-ranging implications for the rights and entitlements of internal labour migrants in that country.